-- CRJ-900s As of September 30, 2018, we operated 64 CRJ-900 aircraft under our American Capacity Purchase Agreement.
+- CRJ-900s As of September 30, 2019, we operated 62 CRJ-900 aircraft under our American Capacity Purchase Agreement and two (2) CRJ-900 aircraft as operational spares.
 Our American Capacity Purchase Agreement will expire with respect to different tranches of aircraft between 2021 and 2025, unless otherwise extended or amended.
-American has the option to unilaterally extend the term of our American Capacity Purchase Agreement up to three times for one year each (on the same terms) with respect to certain aircraft by providing us prior written notice.
-Our American Capacity Purchase Agreement is subject to termination prior to that date, subject to our right to cure, in various circumstances. - CRJ-700s As of September 30, 2018, we operated 20 CRJ-700 aircraft under our United Capacity Purchase Agreement.
-Subject to certain early termination rights, the capacity purchase agreement for each of the 20 CRJ-700 aircraft expires between August and December 2019.
-Our United Capacity Purchase Agreement permits United, subject to certain conditions, including the payment of certain costs tied to aircraft type, to terminate the agreement in its discretion, or remove aircraft from service, by giving us notice of 90 days or more. - E-175s As of September 30, 2018, we operated 60 E-175 aircraft under our United Capacity Purchase Agreement.
-Our United Capacity Purchase Agreement expires between June 2019 and August 2020 with respect to 30 of the E-175 aircraft (owned by United), subject to United's early termination rights.
-United also has the right to extend the term of these aircraft under our United Capacity Purchase Agreement for four additional two-year terms (for a maximum of eight years).
+American has the option to unilaterally extend the term of our American Capacity Purchase Agreement up to three times for one year each (on the same terms) by providing us prior written notice.
+Our American Capacity Purchase Agreement is subject to termination prior to that date, subject to our right to cure, in various circumstances. - CRJ-700s As of September 30, 2019, we operated twenty (20) CRJ-700 aircraft under our United Capacity Purchase Agreement.
+Subject to certain early termination rights, as part of the amended and restated United Capacity Purchase Agreement, United has elected to have us lease our twenty (20) CRJ-700 aircraft to another United Express service provider for a term of seven (7) years.
+We will continue to operate such aircraft until they are transitioned between May 2020 and Dec 2020.
+Our United Capacity Purchase Agreement permits United, subject to certain conditions, including the payment of certain costs tied to aircraft type, to terminate the agreement in its discretion, or remove aircraft from service, by giving us notice of 90 days or more.
+In addition, United has right to purchase the CRJ 700 aircraft at the then fair market value. - E-175s As of September 30, 2019, we operated 60 E-175 aircraft under our United Capacity Purchase Agreement.
+As part of our amended and restated United Capacity Purchase Agreement, we agreed to extend the term of 42 of our E-175 aircraft (owned by United) for an additional five (5) years which will now expire between 2024 and 2028, subject to United's early termination rights.
+United also has the right to extend the term of these aircraft under our United Capacity Purchase Agreement for four additional three-years.
 In addition, 18 of the E-175 aircraft (owned by us) operating under our United Capacity Purchase Agreement expire between January 2028 and November 2028, subject to United's early termination rights.
-During our fiscal 2017, we agreed with United to expand our United Capacity Purchase Agreement to include, subject to early termination rights, 12 additional E-175 aircraft (purchased by United), the last of which entered service in January 2018.
-These additional E-175 aircraft have a five-year term under our United Capacity Purchase Agreement, subject to United's right to extend for up to four additional two-year terms (for a maximum of eight additional years).
-Our United Capacity Purchase Agreement permits United, subject to certain conditions, including the payment of certain costs tied to aircraft type, to terminate the agreement in its discretion, or remove aircraft from service, by giving us 90 days notice. - CRJ-200s As of September 30, 2018, we operated one CRJ-200 aircraft as an operational spare.
+Our United Capacity Purchase Agreement permits United, subject to certain conditions, including the payment of certain costs tied to aircraft type, to terminate the agreement in its discretion, or remove aircraft from service, by giving us 90 days notice. - CRJ-200s As of September 30, 2019, we operated one CRJ-200 aircraft as an operational spare.